$3,100,000Pressure sore death

 Risk Assessment and Care Planning

-Based on the assessment, a personalized care plan should address each resident’s needs and risks.
+Based on the assessment, a personalized care plan should address each resident’s needs and risk of elopement.
 Each plan should be documented and regularly updated to reflect changes in the resident’s condition or behavior.

 Modern security measures may include secured doors and windows, alarms on exits, surveillance cameras, and coded entry systems.
-These should be regularly inspected and maintained to ensure no nursing home residents wander off the premises.
+These should be regularly inspected and maintained to ensure no nursing home elopement occurs.

-An assisted living facility should also ensure that no nursing home residents can endanger themselves if elopement occurs by restricting access to areas that pose a safety risk, like stairwells, elevators, and exits.
+An assisted living facility should also ensure that no nursing home residents can endanger themselves if nursing home elopement occurs by restricting access to areas that pose a serious risk to safety, like stairwells, elevators, and exits.

-All nursing home staff should receive thorough training on prevention, including recognizing risk factors, implementing interventions, and responding to elopement incidents.
+All nursing home staff should receive thorough training on elopement prevention measures, including recognizing risk factors, implementing interventions, and responding to nursing home elopement incidents.

-Additionally, assisted living facilities need sufficient staffing levels to provide adequate supervision and care for residents, especially during high-risk periods like shift changes, and to supervise residents closely.
+Additionally, assisted living facilities need sufficient nursing home staff levels to provide adequate supervision and care for residents, especially during high-risk periods like shift changes.

 Therapeutic Activities and Engagement

-Residents are encouraged to engage with each other in stimulating environments and with planned activities to address their individual interests and needs, enabling them to reduce feelings of boredom and isolation.
+Residents should be encouraged to engage with each other in stimulating environments and with planned activities to address their individual interests and needs, enabling them to reduce feelings of boredom and isolation.

-Activities tailored to an elderly person in danger of wandering and elopement are vital to address their needs and prevent serious injury that may occur in an otherwise seemingly safe environment.
+Activities tailored to an elderly person in danger of elopement are vital to address their needs and prevent severe injury or even death that may occur in an otherwise seemingly safe environment.

-While the design of nursing home facilities may not be everyone’s biggest concern, it is to high-risk residents who may easily find themselves in unfamiliar environments due to cognitive decline.
+While the design of nursing homes may not be everyone’s biggest concern, it is to high-risk residents who may easily find themselves in unfamiliar environments due to cognitive decline.
 Clear and visible signage and visual cues may help the wandering resident and prevent elopement.

 Types of Damages in Nursing Home Elopement Claims

-Economic damages are those for which you can receive financial compensation.
+Economic damages are the losses you can put a fairly objective value on.
 These include things such as:

 • Medical expenses